thepolkamonster/Pin-Code-To-Lat-Long/README.md

 ## Pin-Code-To-Lat-Long

+Make sure to set the file name as Pin-codes.csv

 This is a simple program to convert the given pin code to its latitude and longitude, I ran into this problem when i was doing a project so i decided to share this solution